GSA/project-open-data-dashboard/documentation/rubric.md

 #### Best Practice

-Agency demonstrates strong human capital in the area of data management (e.g. has a Chief Data Officer, data working group)
+Agency demonstrates strong human capital in the area of data management (e.g. has a Chief Data Officer, data working group).

 ## Use & Impact

 #### Green

-Agency provided answers for all IDC questions reflecting progress this quarter including a list of 5 dataset improvements
+Agency provided answers for all IDC questions reflecting progress this quarter including a list of 5 dataset improvements.

 #### Yellow

-Agency provides a poor quality responses to required IDC questions
+Agency provides a poor quality responses to required IDC questions.

 #### Red

-Agency did not provide a response to any of the required IDC questions or failed to provide responses that reflect progress this quarter
+Agency did not provide a response to any of the required IDC questions or failed to provide responses that reflect progress this quarter.

 #### Best Practice

-Agency has demonstrated that one or more dataset improvements has had a significant impact to agency or to the public
+Agency has demonstrated that one or more dataset improvements has had a significant impact to agency or to the public.

 _You can help [edit this page on GitHub](https://github.com/project-open-data/project-open-data-dashboard/edit/master/documentation/rubric.md)._